developerasun/developerasun/README.md

  # Five things I firmly believe

-1. Programming is a tool to create something.
-Not for bullshit coding test.
+1. You can't tell if he or she is a good engineer by coding test.
-1. Consumers don't care how complicated and sophisticated your project architecture is.
+1. Consumers don't care how elegant architecture your project has.
 1. You can't "master" Javascript. or Java. or C. or Go. or Python or Ruby. even HTML.
-1. Programming is not for everybody.
-The thought that everyone can become software engineer once they finish 3 month bootcamp is laughable.
+1. Programming is not meant for everybody.
-1. You need a team to create a great software.
-You can't do it alone.
+1. You should be good at making a software, not for coding.

 <div align="left">